mlocardpaulet/TCR_ABStim2018/README.md

 The clustering of the phosphorylation sites is performed with the scripts in the folder `tsne`.
 It was performed usign ClusterX on the coordinates of a tsne of the regulated sites (mean values of the biological repeats after 200 loops).
 The kinetics were scaled (row-wise).
 The corresponding report files are `03_PhosphositesClustering.Rmd/html` and `04_tsne.Rmd/html` for the clustering and tSNE figure for the paper, respectively.

-I made a PCA plot of the regulated phosphorylation sites in the `PCA` document.
+I mapped the phosphorylation sites of the data set to the PhosphoSitePlus data base using the script `05_PhosphoDBMapping.Rmd/html`.

+The results of the statistical analysis of the proteome data are presented in `06_ProteomeAnalysis.Rmd/html`.

 <!--
 I performed a pairwise correlation analysis on the regulated phosphorylation sites.
 This is in the folder `CorrelationAnalysis`.